Ouvrage L'Agaisen: Description

-A fifth block with four 81mm mortars was never built.
+A fifth block with four 81 mm mortars was never built.
 Three observation posts were associated with l'Agaisen, including the petit ouvrage Champ de Tir de l'Agaisen.

 History

-During the Italian invasion of France in June 1940 the 75mm turret fired more than 1800 shots in support of French forces.
-The heavy machine gun cloche in Block 2 fired on Italian forces in the area of the advanced post at Castes-Ruines.
-The ouvrage took fire from Italian 305mm artillery without significant damage.
+During the Italian invasion of France in June 1940 the 75 mm turret fired more than 1800 shots in support of French forces.
+The heavy machine gun cloche in Block 2 fired on Italian forces in the area of the advanced post at Castes Ruines located on the opposite bank of the Bévera river in Sospel.
+The ouvrage took fire from Italian 305 mm artillery without significant damage.
 A crater caused by an Italian bomb existed until the 1990s.

-Some of the fort's armament was removed under the terms of the 25 June 1940 armistice, but the ouvrage was maintained by French forces through the war, albeit in a militarily decommissioned capacity. l"Agaisen was occupied by German forces after their withdrawal from the war in 1943, remaining until the allied invasion of Southern France in 1944.
-The Germans fired on advancing American forces with the 75mm turret in October, abandoning the position on October 28, 1944 after sabotaging some of the equipment.
+Some of the fort's armament was removed under the terms of the Armistice of 22 June 1940, but the ouvrage was maintained by French forces through the war, albeit in a militarily decommissioned capacity.
+L'Agaisen was occupied by German forces after their withdrawal from the war in 1943, remaining until the allied invasion of Southern France in 1944.
+The Germans fired on the advancing 517th Parachute Infantry Regiment with the 75 mm turret in October, abandoning the position on October 28, 1944, after sabotaging some of the equipment.
 The American 442nd Infantry Regiment, composed of mostly Japanese-American soldiers, occupied the site in November 1944.
-During fighting around Authion in April 1945 the 75mm turrets of l'Agaisen and Monte Grosso were used in support of American and French forces in the area.
-An abundance of French 75mm ammunition, incompatible with American 76mm guns, encouraged the reconditioning and used of the turret guns.
+During the Battle of Authion in April 1945 the 75 mm turrets of l'Agaisen and Monte Grosso were used in support of American and French forces in the area.
+An abundance of French 75 mm ammunition, incompatible with American 76 mm guns, encouraged the reconditioning and used of the turret guns.
+Agaisen’s 75 mm turrets were the only turrets of the Maginot line used by the French (1940), the Germans (1944) and the Allies (1945) for combat operations during the war.

 After the war l'Agaisen was reconditioned using equipment from Barbonnet and Castillon.
 Equipment was upgraded through the 1950s and new mortars were delivered in 1962.
-Through the 1980s the position was kept under care of the Army with a view to preservation.
+Through the 1980s the position was kept under care of the French Army with a view to preservation and was decommissioned in 1991.
 In 1992 the Groupe Technique Agaisen (GTA) was formed to collaborate on preservation and restoration.
 L'Agaisen was transferred to the ownership of the town of Sospel in 2007.

-L'Agaisen may be visited during open days or by prior arrangement.
+L'Agaisen may be visited during open monument days or by prior arrangement for group visits.